Nash Equilbria for Quadratic Voting: Proof of Proposition

 Define

-Proposition~\ref{proposition:min-problem} asserts that, under the assumption $\delta <1/\sqrt{2}$, a unique value $\alpha >\delta$ exists such that (i) the maximum value of the function $w\mapsto H (\alpha ,w)$ on $w\in \zz{R}$ is $0$, and (ii) this maximum is attained at precisely two values of $w$, one at $w=\alpha$, the other at a point $w\in (-\delta ,\delta)$.
-Local maxima and minima of smooth functions are attained only at \emph{critical points}, that is, roots of the equation
+Proposition~\ref{proposition:min-problem} asserts that, under the assumption $\delta <1/\sqrt{2}$, there is a unique value $\xi >\delta$ such that (i) the maximum value of the function $w\mapsto H (\xi ,w)$ for $w\in [-\delta,\delta]$ is $0$, and (ii) this maximum is attained at at a unique point $w\in (-\delta ,\delta)$.
+The next lemma establishes the uniqueness of the value $\xi$; Lemma~\ref{lemma:w} below will show the uniqueness of the maximizer $w$.